Tag: fulfilled

 Psalm 22:23-31; Genesis 16:1-6; Romans 4:1-12 (read online ⧉)

 Abram and Sarai rushed God’s plan.
-That is not to say that Abram was not being or not God, but that his limited understanding caused him to follow a path that was not God’s intent. suggests that the union of Abram and Haggar was an event of human works.
+That is not to say that Abram was not being faithful or not trusting God, but that his limited understanding caused him to follow a path that was not God’s intent.
+Paul suggests that the union of Abram and Haggar was an event of human works.
 It is only the union of Abram and Sarai that truly fulfills the promises of God to Abram.

 Another way to say this is that God blessed Abram’s union with Hagar, because Abram was still in relationship with God.
-However, the fulfillment of God’s promise and was fulfilled through Abram and Sarai.
+However, the fulfillment of God’s promise and blessing was fulfilled through Abram and Sarai.

 1. Have you ever rushed God’s plan?